alirezasalehizadeh/QuickMigration/README.md

 ```
 ##### Get SQL as File:
-You can use `export` method, for get your sql`s in a file, :
+You can use `export` method, for get your sql`s in a file:
 ```php
 $obj = new xMigration($connection);
 $obj->dropIfExists('bar');